Exotic fruits (2019 – )

 This series is the sequel to “The land of Id”.
 Although it still offers my viewpoints on the peculiar relationship between humans and the natural environment, it also explores some social phenomena typical of our culture and anthropocentric era.

-Some of these works were part of a two-person exhibition at Talon Gallery in Portland, Oregon USA in December 2017; others have been shown at Arcadia Contemporary in Pasadena, California USA, Ingram Gallery in Toronto, Canada and soon others will also be shown at CK Contemporary in San Francisco, California USA.
+Some of these works were part of a two-person exhibition at Talon Gallery in Portland, Oregon USA in December 2017; others have been shown at Arcadia Contemporary in Pasadena, California USA, Ingram Gallery in Toronto, Canada and soon others will also be shown at CK Contemporary in San Francisco, California USA and Yiri Arts in Taipei, Taiwan.
 The series has been featured in many print and digital outlets such as Bob Books (UK), Bizarre Magazine (UK), The Affairs (Taiwan), Frankie (Australia), American Art Collector magazine (USA), Hi-Fructose and BloPop magazines (USA), Banzai Revue (France), LoDown (Berlin, Germany), Courrier International (Paris, France), CBC/Arts (Canada) and many others.

 The land of Id (2015-2016)